Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 - Select the appropiate condiment

 <div id= "Order Settings"></div>
-## inzzii Order Settings
+## inzzii Webshop Order Settings

 <div id= "Images"></div>
-## How to add an Image to an Article
+## How to add an Image to an Article on your Webshop

-Choose an **Image**
 > **note:** The images that can be added to the article are used at the inzzii webshop.
-The General Image is used in the overview of all the articles.
-When you tap on the article, a pop-up will apear with more detailed information about the article, including the **Detail Image**.
+The (General) Image is used in the overview of all the articles.
+When you tap on the article at the webshop, a pop-up will appear with more detailed information about the article, including the **Detail Image**.

+* Press on **Choose (Detailed) Image**
+* You get the question how you want to add the Image => **Take Photo** or **Choose from Gallery**.
+Please choose.
+> **note:** When you select **Take Photo**, the camara in your tablet will be activated so you can take a picture.
+When finished taking the picture press save to add the image to the artivle.
+If you **Choose from Gallery**, the image galery on your tablet will be opend for you so you can choose an image you already 'made' and connect it to the article.
+* The picture you took/selected will be shown on the article page in inzzii POS app
-Press on save at the bottom right => push **Save**.
+* Save at the bottom right => push **Save**.
-Continue adding Articles until your done.
+* **The picture will be uploaded and shown on your inzzii Webshop.**

 <p><br></p>
 <hr style="border-top: 3px solid #ccc; background: transparent;" >